 Violence against women and girls is not inevitable.
-We believe that a different world is possible; a world where women and girls live equally alongside men, free from harassment violence.
+We believe that a different world is possible; a world where women and girls live equally alongside men, free from harassment and violence.

 What is violence against women and girls?

 ‘Violence against women and girls’ is violence which is directed at women and girls because they are women and girls.
-It includes: sexual violence, domestic violence, stalking and harassment, FGM (female genital mutilation), forced marriage and so-called ‘honour-based violence’, trafficking and prostitution, and abuse of women and girls in online spaces.
+It includes sexual violence, domestic violence, stalking and harassment, FGM (female genital mutilation), forced marriage and so-called ‘honour-based violence’, trafficking and prostitution, and abuse of women and girls in online spaces.

 All these forms of abuse are committed disproportionately against women and girls, and the perpetrators are usually men.
 Violence against women and girls occurs in every society around the world.
 Women’s further inequality as a result of wealth and social class, sexuality or gender identity, ethnicity, disability, mental health, and age, makes them more likely to experience violence and less likely to access justice and support.